Do I need a visa or a passport to travel to Europe?

 Is it easy to book online?

-Yes, it’s easy to check prices by departure dates and cities and book an entire vacation for multiple travelers online.
+Yes, it’s easy to check prices by departure dates and cities and book an entire vacation package for multiple travelers online.
 When booking, simply have the following information for all passengers: names as they appear in passport and date of birth.
 We mail one set of documents for the entire reservation.

 Is full payment due at time of booking?